turn-digital/storybook-and-dist-example/README.md

 1. **Fork the Project**

-   - Navigate to the main repository and click the Fork button on the top-right corner.
+   - Navigate to the main repository here is the link: https://github.com/carbon-design-system/carbon-for-ibm-dotcom and click the Fork button on the top-right corner.

 2. **Clone Your Fork**